toasted orzo with parmesan

 • 2 tablespoons freshly grated Parmigiano-Reggiano (plus more for finishing)

-• thinly sliced fresh chives (for garnish)
+• finely chopped fresh chives (for garnish)

 Instructions

-2. In a 3-quart heavy-duty saucepan or dutch oven, cook the butter over medium heat, swirling the pan occasionally, until the butter turns golden-brown and smells nutty, about 2 minutes.
-Add the orzo and stir with a wooden spoon to coat well.
-Cook until the orzo just begins to turn a light golden color, about 2 minutes.
+2. Meanwhile in a 3-quart heavy-duty saucepan or dutch oven, cook the butter over medium heat, swirling the pan occasionally, until the butter turns golden-brown and smells nutty, about 2 minutes.

 4. Stir the orzo, season to taste with salt and a generous amount of pepper, and mix in the Parmigiano.
 Cover and let rest 5 minutes.
 Top with the chives and additional grated Parmigiano and serve.